Teacher Help Center

 Teacher Onboarding

-This guide walks you through the full teacher onboarding flow on Build My Story, starting from selecting your role and grade level to creating your first classroom and setting up a class project with a celebration date.
+This guide walks you through the full teacher onboarding flow on Build My Story, starting from selecting your role and grade level to creating your first classroom and setting up a class project with a start date.

 Select Grade Level

-Enter Number of Students
+Number of Students

-Enter Your School Name
+Enter Your School Name and Shipping Address

 Create a Classroom